 - Where to Buy: Online via ADF&G or at local retailers like Walmart or Sportsman’s Warehouse.

-If you’re an Alaska resident, you’ll pay $20 for an annual sport fishing license that funds fishery management, habitat work, and access programs.
-Non‑residents pay $145 for an annual license, though shorter-duration options (1‑, 3‑, 7‑, 14‑day) are available at lower rates.
-Special reduced fees exist for low‑income residents and people with disabilities.
-Additionally, a King Salmon stamp is required to target that species.
+If you’re an Alaska resident, you’ll pay $20 for an annual sport fishing license.
+It funds fishery management, habitat work, and access programs.
+Non-residents pay $100 for an annual license.
+Shorter options for 1, 3, 7, or 14 days are available at lower rates.
+Special reduced fees exist for low-income residents and people with disabilities.
+You also need a King Salmon stamp to target that species.

 Who Needs an Alaska Fishing License

-You must follow clear fishing regulations based on age requirements and residency status.
-Verify which category applies before you cast.
-Residents aged 18+ and non‑residents aged 16+ must purchase licenses, while exemptions reduce the administrative burden for youth to encourage participation.
+You must follow fishing regulations based on age and residency status.
+Check which category applies before you cast.
+Residents aged 18 and up need licenses.
+Non-residents aged 16 and up do too.
+Exemptions for youth encourage participation.

-Specific policy exceptions exist for qualifying residents with disabilities or low income.
-These groups may receive free or reduced-cost licenses, aligning equity goals with conservation funding.
+Specific exceptions exist for qualifying residents with disabilities or low income.
+These groups may get free or reduced-cost licenses.
+This aligns equity goals with conservation funding.

-If you plan to target King Salmon, you will also need a mandatory King Salmon Stamp in addition to your base license.
-Adhering to these rules guarantees you’re compliant, helps fund stock assessments, and maintains sustainable fisheries.
+If you target King Salmon, you need a King Salmon Stamp along with your base license.
+Following these rules keeps you compliant.
+It helps fund stock assessments.
+It maintains sustainable fisheries.

 Resident License Types and Costs

 Alaska balances access and conservation through tiered resident licensing.
-The annual sport fishing license costs $20 and covers all species in fresh and salt waters.
+The annual sport fishing license costs $20.
+It covers all species in fresh and salt waters.
 Reduced-fee options target seniors, low-income residents, and people with disabilities.

 - Seniors (60+): Receive an ADF&G Permanent Senior ID Card for free (exempt from licensing).